kanthoney/odata-client/README.md

 * `custom(name, value)`

-Adds custom query prameters to the query using either a pair of parameters or an object, e.q.
+Adds custom query parameters to the query using either a pair of parameters or an object, e.q.

 ```
 q.custom('access_token', '123456') // ?access_token=123456